gm2552/northstar-space-demo/README.md

-# northstar-space-demo (i.e. One Tanzu) Beta 1
+# No service binding deliverables

 ## Deliverables-Beta1

 This branch contains pre-built deliverable packages of the Where For DInner application that can be installed in a run `Space` for the Beta1 release of One Tanzu.
-It consumes AWS RDS and MQ services using direct secret references in its service bindings; you will need deploy an RDS and Amazon MQ (RabbitMQ option) instance which is publicly available for the application workloads to properly run.
-It is also assumed that you have access to TAP 2.0 that has been configured with the proper traits.
+The difference between this deployment and the Beta 1 branch is that the workloads do not use service bindings.
+Instead they use ENV variables that reference secrets store in the `serviceSecret.yaml` file.

 ### Install Step